 Taking a calcium and magnesium supplement daily is safe and often relieves cramps quite quickly.

-Pregnancy Side Effect #4 – Dizziness / Faintness
+Side Effects During Pregnancy Tip #4 – Dizziness / Faintness

 This can occur when standing up too quickly, particularly during warmer weather, after a warm bath or if you have been standing for too long.
 The reason this happens is due to a lack of blood supply to the brain, usually caused from blood pooling in the legs and / or feet when standing.

 The uterus has a great demand for blood supply when pregnant too.
 The ways to avoid dizziness is fairly simple – don’t stand for too long, try to keep cool during hot weather and avoid getting up suddenly.
 If you experience dizziness, sit with your head between your knees or lie down with your feet elevated.

 When standing for longish periods keep shifting weight from leg to leg to keep blood circulating.
 Make sure you drink plenty of fluids as dehydration will worsen the ‘fainting’ tendency.
 Also make sure you get plenty of rest and nap when possible ” being relaxed and horizontal is highly beneficial for proper distribution of blood.

 Side Effects During Pregnancy Tip #5 – Fluid Retention

 Some degree of swelling in your lower limbs is normal in most pregnancies, especially during hot weather.

 An increase in the amount of fluid present in the tissues can result in fluid retention.
 This causes swelling or ‘oedema’ usually in the feet, face and hands.
 Fluid can pool in the ankles from standing for long periods of time.
 If you have high blood pressure, this can force fluid from the bloodstream into the tissues, resulting in oedema.